hubblec4/Matroska-Chapters-Specs/chapters.md

 When the `EditionFlagHidden Flag` is set to `false` means the `Edition` is visible and displayed in a `Matroska Player`.
 All `ChapterAtoms Elements` MUST be interpreted of their own `ChapterFlagHidden Flags`.

-When the `EditionFlagHidden Flag` is set to `true` the `Edition` is hidden and SHOULD not be selectablly in a `Matroska Player` but play.
+When the `EditionFlagHidden Flag` is set to `true` the `Edition` is hidden and SHOULD not be selectablly in a `Matroska Player` but playable.
 It exists one case where a hidden `Edition` MUST be played:
 All `Editions` `EditionFlagHidden Flags` are set to true, so there is no visible `Edition`.
 In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden Flag` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.